-Lack of an All wards Serious, since No guidelines Development

-Environmental the by-laws on how the of

-Awareness should be by-law environmental

-Policy informed by will be awareness

-the policy implemented policy.

-Request for

-assistance

-from the

-district and

-province

-environmental

-sections on

-the

-development

-of a policy

-and training of

-officials and

-local people

-on

-environmental

-awareness.

-Waste Landfill Danielskuil llegal Waste Insource

-site not dumping removal waste

-licensed since landfill outsourced. removal

-not licensed Lack of collection.

-and not management Conduct

-operated of the service basic

-according to provider and assessment for

-legislation landfill the licensing

-of landfill sites

-with the

-Department

-of

-Environment

-and Nature

-Conservation

-Littering All wards Negative Lack of public Conduct

-impact on the awareness awareness.

-impact on the aesthetic appearance and ownership of awareness.
-Have Imbizos with the

-of the municipal area. public properties community and youth on the importance of a clean and safe environment.
+Lack of an Environmental Awareness Policy All wards Serious, since the by-laws should be informed by the policy No guidelines on how the by-law will be implemented Development of environmental awareness policy.
+Request for assistance from the district and province environmental sections on the development of a policy and training of officials and local people on environmental Littering All wards Negative impact on the aesthetic appearance of the municipal area.
+Lack of public awareness and ownership of public properties awareness.
+Conduct awareness.
+Have Imbizos with the community and youth on the importance of a clean and safe environment.
 Need for a new Dumping Site.
-Closure of existing dumping site Danielskuil With the projected growth, due to the mining developments the current sites will not be able to carry the capacity Population and economic growth The Municipality has conducted site determination process for new land fill site, we also conducted EIA for closure and rehabilitation of old landfill site and EIA for new landfill site.
+Closure of existing dumping site Danielskuil With the projected growth, due to the mining developments the current sites will not be able to Population and economic growth The Municipality has conducted site determination process for new land fill site, we also

+carry the conducted

+capacity EIA for closure

+and

+rehabilitation

+of old landfill

+site and EIA

+for new landfill

+site.